 Ebooks have opened the world market to all kinds of writers, thanks to the globalizing influence of the internet.
 And Amazon has streamlined the e-publishing process, making it easier and more profitable.
 Writers get a 70% royalty on Amazon for books priced between $2.99 and $9.99.

 That doesn’t mean, of course, that old-fashioned “wood-pulp” books are obsolete.
 Print books continue to out-sell ebooks.
-A recent Pew Research study shows that 37 percent of American adults only read print books, while 7 percent only read digital books.
+In fact, a recent Pew Research study shows that 37 percent of American adults only read print books, while 7 percent only read digital books.

 Save time and money